softprops/serverless-localhost/README.md

 $ DEBUG=localhost npx serverless localhost
 ```

+## Comparisons

+### API Gateway

+The target usecase for serverless localhost is to emulate API Gateway triggers locally to facilitate faster feedback loops.
+The emulation is currently limited to the `LAMBDA-PROXY` integration, a flavor of integration where API Gateway passes the entire
+request to your lambda.
+This is the most common (and default) use in the serverless community.
+As such its the focus of this plugin.

+This plugins commitment is based on an as-needed/best-effort model.
+It is not a perfect emulation and as emulation features
+are needed they are provided on a best effort basis.
+The best emulation you will get is no emulation.

+### Serverless offline

+### Runtimes

+[serverless offline](https://github.com/dherault/serverless-offline) is another awesome serverless plugin which for a long time
+only focused on the nodejs lambda runtime, it recently added support for Python and Ruby.
+It's a more mature as its been around for longer
+but takes a different approach to emulation.
+It tries to implement much of the runtime itself.
+As a result its slow and
+sometimes reluctant to support other runtimes.

+Serverless localhost takes an alternate approach which enables it to support all runtimes, more faithfully out of the box but leveraging
+[lambci projects](https://github.com/lambci/) docker images which are exported copies of the actually AWS Lambda runtimes.
+What you get here
+is as close as possible emulation of your deployment target and out of the box support for **all** AWS Lambda runtimes which no effort
+on behalf of this plugins contributors.

+### Integrations

+Serverless offline supports both API Gateway `LAMBDA` and `LAMBDA-PROXY` integrations.
+As mentioned above, this plugins focus on the more common
+and default of serverless framework, `LAMBDA-PROXY`.
+It's possible `LAMBDA` integration will be added in the the future but **only**
+if there is sufficient demand.

 ## 👯 Contributing

 Contributions are welcome.
 Please read [our contributing doc](CONTRIBUTING.md) for more information.